 Mental health is an umbrella term that encompasses a person’s emotional, social, and psychological well-being and their ability to enjoy everyday life activities.
-Mental health affects every aspect of our lives.
-How we handle stress, respond to crises, maintain relationships with our family, friends, and co-workers, navigate work life, and even our physical well-being is largely influenced by how mentally healthy we are.
-In recent years, focusing on mental health has been much more top-of-mind for Americans and mental health stigma has been on the decline.
+Mental health affects every aspect of our lives–how we handle stress, respond to crises, maintain relationships with our family, friends, and co-workers, navigate work life, and even our physical well-being.

 Unfortunately, mental health issues are not uncommon.
-An alarming number of people suffer from any number of mental health issues each year.
-The Center for Disease Control (CDC) estimates that 50% of all adults will suffer from a mental illness or disorder at some point throughout their life and that one in five adults are struggling with these health issues in any given year.
+The Centers for Disease Control (CDC) estimates that 50% of all adults will suffer from a mental illness or disorder at some point throughout their lives and that one in five adults struggle with these psychological health issues in any given year.
 The CDC also estimates that 1 in 25 Americans live with a very serious mental illness such as major depression or bipolar disorder.

 These are staggering numbers and help to paint a picture of just how pervasive these health issues are.
-At the same time, these numbers can be reassuring to those who are struggling with mental health issues as they show that those individuals are not alone in their struggles.
+At the same time, these numbers can reassure those who are struggling with mental health issues that they’re not alone in their struggles.

 It would be difficult to overstate the importance of mental health for both the individual and for society as a whole.
-In short, addressing mental health concerns puts individuals on firm footing in all aspects of their life and, as individuals are the building blocks for a community, help to form a strong society.
+In short, addressing mental health concerns puts individuals on firm footing in all aspects of their lives and, as individuals are the building blocks for a community, helps to form a strong society.

 The National Alliance on Mental Illness (NAMI) lays out very clearly how mental illness can impact the individual and the community: